Importing Goods into the UK: Complete Business Guide (2026)

 Even when using an agent, legal responsibility remains with the importer.

 Import VAT and any duties must be accounted for before goods are released.
+Businesses may use:

 Once cleared, goods can be sold, stored, or distributed in the UK.
+Post-import records must be retained for HMRC inspection.

 Imports from the EU are treated the same as non-EU imports.
+This means:

 Incorrect Incoterms are a major cause of disputes and delays.

-Import VAT is:
+Postponed Import VAT Accounting (PIVA)

 PIVA allows VAT-registered businesses to: